 Then early in 2019, I thought to myself

-"Y'know what... fuck this.
+"Y'know what... f*** this.
 I'm fed up of stopping and starting this fitness shit all the time.
 I'm getting nowhere and it's utterly pointless."

-Over time I watched a few YouTube videos on people's transformations, how to do exercises with correct form at the gym and this foreign concept of "cutting and bulking".
+Over time I watched a few YouTube videos on people's transformations, how to do exercises with correct form at the gym and this foreign concept of 'cutting and bulking'.
 I then eventually made an Instagram account called @alexgetsripped to document my progress and hold myself accountable.
-The story of that account needs its own post which you can read soon...

 Throughout that year I guess is where it kind of started.
 I went to a gym in Auckland over summer and got given an upper/lower-body split programme by a PT there.
 I vividly remember really struggling to lift the barbell (20kg) on an incline chest press for 3 sets of 8 reps.
 I would do one day of upper body, one day of lower and then a rest day, repeat, which was probably okay for a beginner.